Getting Started

 | VIEWER | Yes | No | No | No | No |

 - OWNER — The creator of the agent or channel.
-Only owners can delete user-level or org-level resources.
+Only the owner can delete the resource — not even a shared ADMIN can.
 Ownership can be transferred.

-- ADMIN — Can manage sharing (invite/revoke members and assign roles) and edit configuration.
+- ADMIN — Can manage sharing (invite/revoke members and assign roles) and edit configuration, but cannot delete the resource.

-- EDITOR — Can modify the agent’s system prompt, model, skills, or channel settings.
+- EDITOR — Can modify the agent’s system prompt, model, knowledge bases, and integration allowlist, or a channel’s settings.

 - USER — Can chat with the agent or participate in the channel, but cannot change any configuration.